Duration: 8 weeks

 NRHL 5506 emphasizes the process of defining, measuring and evaluating outcomes within organizations and systems to empower students to become effective leaders and change agents.

 Throughout this course, weekly topics may include but are not limited to:

 - The Impact of Quality and Safety in Healthcare

 - Creating a Culture of Safety

 - Quality Improvement

 Planning Your Time

 Course Learning Outcomes

-- Identify and apply effective use of technology and standardized practices, including analysis of errors and integration of accepted Evidence-based Practice, that supports safety and quality and improves patient outcomes.
+- Identify and apply effective use of technology and standardized practices that include analysis of errors and integration of accepted evidence-based practice, that supports safety and quality and improve patient outcomes.

-- Develop and promote an understanding of effective communication, collaboration and accountability within nursing and interprofessional teams to achieve quality and safe patient care.
+- Develop an understanding of effective communication, collaboration and accountability within nursing and interprofessional teams and enhance the role of communication technology to achieve quality and safe patient care.